 Another common myth is that charities can’t spend their money on administration.

-Again, a charity’s Responsible Persons have a key role in deciding how much should be spent on administration.
-Remember that the ACNC Governance Standards dictate that a charity’s financial affairs are managed in a responsible manner.
+A charity’s Responsible People have a key role in deciding how much should be spent on administration, and they have an obligation (under Governance Standard 5) to ensure that a charity’s financial affairs are managed in a responsible manner.